- Digital Authority: ORM is not a "nice-to-have", but the foundation for trust among investors and partners.

 Has Google already created a Knowledge Panel for you?
 Are you anchored as an entity in the Knowledge Graph?
 Controlling this information is elementary.

-Often, the analysis reveals a discrepancy between the desired perception and the digital reality.
-A CEO who wants to position themselves as an innovation leader may only find outdated press reports about restructuring measures from ten years ago.
-This is where active ORM comes in.
+Often, the analysis reveals a frightening discrepancy between the desired perception and the digital reality.
+A CEO who wants to position themselves as an innovation leader may only find outdated press reports about restructuring measures.
+The SERP Sentiment of these results directly shapes what AI systems "know" about an executive β and that is crucial in 2026.

 2. Strategic Development of Personal Brand and Authority